usdot-fhwa-stol/carma-builds/README.md

 The image built from this project can be used to build C++ libraries and executables for the CARMA ecosystem.
 It provides the following features:

-- Adding the CARMA apt repository to the list of sources
+* Adding the CARMA apt repository to the list of sources
-- Pre-installed packages for cmake and build-essential
+* Pre-installed packages for cmake and build-essential
+* Pre-installed packages for Google Test and Mock
-- Set of CMake helper files for installing and Debian packaging
+* Set of CMake helper files for the following functions:
+  * Installation
+  * Debian packaging
+  * Google Test support

 ### TODO

-- Dependency management - dev vs non-dev, mapping
+* Dependency management - dev vs non-dev, mapping
-- Get exact version versus latest
+* Get exact version versus latest
-- Share other build scripts
+* Share other build scripts
-- Shared License - cannot currently put copyright in a Debian package with CPack
+* Shared License - cannot currently put copyright in a Debian package with CPack
-- Sonar
+* Sonar
-- GCov
+* GCov
-- Publish docs
+* Publish docs
-- Run tests
+* Run tests
-- gitignore
+* gitignore
+* stanardized formatting (spaces, tabs, etc.) - .editorconfig
-- debug packages
+* debug packages
+* resuable github workflows

 ## Contact
 Please click on the CARMA logo below to visit the Federal Highway Adminstration(FHWA) CARMA website.